geotools/geotools/docs/user/library/render/style.rst

             </PointSymbolizer>

-Considerable vendor options are provided for working with TextSymbolizers:
+Considerable vendor options are provided for working with ``TextSymbolizers``:

-* allowOverruns (false): When false does not allow labels on lines to get beyond the beginning/end of the line.
+* ``allowOverruns(false)``\ : When false does not allow labels on lines to get beyond the beginning/end of the line.
 By default a partial overrun is tolerated, set to false to disallow it.

-* autoWrap(400): Number of pixels are which a long label should be split into multiple lines.
-Works on all geometries, on lines it is mutually exclusive with the followLine option
+* ``autoWrap(400)``\ : Number of pixels are which a long label should be split into multiple lines.
+Works on all geometries, on lines it is mutually exclusive with the ``followLine`` option

-* conflictResolution(true) Enables conflict resolution (default, true) meaning no two labels will be allowed to overlap.
+* ``conflictResolution(true)``\ : Enables conflict resolution (default, true) meaning no two labels will be allowed to overlap.
 Symbolizers with conflict resolution off are considered outside of the conflict resolution game, they don't reserve area and can overlap with other labels.

-* followLine(true): When true activates curved labels on linear geometries.
+* ``followLine(true)``\ : When true activates curved labels on linear geometries.
 The label will follow the shape of the current line, as opposed to being drawn a tangent straight line

-* forceLeftToRight(true): When true forces labels to a readable orientation, when false they make follow the line orientation even if that means the label will look upside down (useful when using TTF symbol fonts to add direction markers along a line)
+* ``forceLeftToRight(true)``\ : When true forces labels to a readable orientation, when false they make follow the line orientation even if that means the label will look upside down (useful when using TTF symbol fonts to add direction markers along a line)

-* goodnessOfFit(90): Sets the percentage of the label that must sit inside the geometry to allow drawing the label.
+* ``goodnessOfFit(90)``\ : Sets the percentage of the label that must sit inside the geometry to allow drawing the label.
 Works only on polygons.

-* graphic-margin (10) Pixels between the stretched graphic and the text, applies when graphic stretching is in use
+* ``graphic-margin(10)``\ : Pixels between the stretched graphic and the text, applies when graphic stretching is in use

-* graphic-resize(true): Stretches the graphic below a label to fit the label size.
+* ``graphic-resize(true)``\ : Stretches the graphic below a label to fit the label size.
 Possible values are 'stretch', 'proportional'.

-* group (false) If true, geometries with the same labels are grouped and considered a single entity to be labelled.
+* ``group(false)``\ : If true, geometries with the same labels are grouped and considered a single entity to be labeled.
 This allows to avoid or control repeated labels

-* labelAllGroup(false) When false,  only the biggest geometry in a group is labelled (the biggest is obtained by merging, when possible, the original geometries).
+* ``labelAllGroup(false)``\ : When false,  only the biggest geometry in a group is labeled (the biggest is obtained by merging, when possible, the original geometries).
 When true, also the smaller items in the group are labeled.
 Works only on lines at the moment.

-* repeat (0) When positive it's the desired distance between two subsequent labels on a "big" geometry.
+* ``repeat(0)``\ : When positive it's the desired distance between two subsequent labels on a "big" geometry.
 Works only on lines at the moment.
 If zero only one label is drawn no matter how big the geometry is

-* maxAngleDelta (90) When drawing curved labels, max allowed angle between two subsequent characters.
+* ``maxAngleDelta(90)``\ : When drawing curved labels, max allowed angle between two subsequent characters.
 Higher angles may cause disconnected words or overlapping characters

-* maxDisplacement (0) The distance, in pixel, a label can be displaced from its natural position in an attempt to find a position that does not conflict with already drawn labels.
+* ``maxDisplacement(0)``\ : The distance, in pixel, a label can be displaced from its natural position in an attempt to find a position that does not conflict with already drawn labels.

-* minGroupDistance (3) Minimum distance between two labels in the same label group.
+* ``minGroupDistance(3)``\ : Minimum distance between two labels in the same label group.
 To be used when both displacement and repeat are used to avoid having two labels too close to each other

-* partials(true): Option to truncate labels placed on the border of the displayArea (display partial labels)
+* ``partials(true)``\ : Option to truncate labels placed on the border of the ``displayArea`` (display partial labels)

-* polygonAlign(true): Option overriding manual rotation to align label rotation automatically for polygons.
+* ``polygonAlign(true)``\ : Option overriding manual rotation to align label rotation automatically for polygons.

-* spaceAround(50) The minimum distance between two labels, in pixels
+* ``spaceAround(50)``\ : The minimum distance between two labels, in pixels

-* charSpacing(0) The extra space between characters, in pixels.
+* ``charSpacing(0)``\ : The extra space between characters, in pixels.
 Can be negative.

-* wordSpacing(0) The extra space between words, in pixels.
+* ``wordSpacing(0)``\ : The extra space between words, in pixels.
 Must be zero or positive.

-* underlineText(true): When true instructs the renderer to underline labels
+* ``underlineText(true)``\ : When true instructs the renderer to underline labels

-* strikethroughText(true): When true instructs the renderer to strikethrough labels
+* ``strikethroughText(true)``\ : When true instructs the renderer to ``strikethrough`` labels

-* kerning(true): When true enables text kerning (adjustment of space between characters to get a more compact and readable layout)
+* ``kerning(true)``\ : When true enables text kerning (adjustment of space between characters to get a more compact and readable layout)

-* displacementMode: Comma separated list of label displacement directions for point/polygon labels (used along with maxDisplacement).
+* ``displacementMode``\ : Comma separated list of label displacement directions for point/polygon labels (used along with ``maxDisplacement``).
 The indicated directions will be tried in turn.
                     Valid values are cardinal directions abbreviations, in particular, N, W, E, S, NW, NE, SW, SE.

 Raster Symbolizer